BioInforCore-BCI/SCCNet/README.md

 # Sample tiles

-The folder tiles/ contains 7 tiles.
-Norm_tile.jpg is the tile we used for normalization.
-6 other sample tiles from our test set are also given for inspection by users. non_met{1-3}.jpg are tiles from patients who did not metastasize, while met{1-3}.jpg are tiles from patients who did experience metastasis.
+The tiles folder contains 7 tiles.
+Norm_tile.jpg is the template we used for colour normalization.
+6 other sample tiles (before colour normalisation) from our testing cohort are also given for inspection by users: non_met{1-3}.jpg are tiles from primary cSCC which did not metastasize, while met{1-3}.jpg are tiles from cSCC which metastasized.